EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 **Check it**: write `{{{` into the `tp2:favorites` key from the devtools Application tab and reload.
 The app must survive.

+→ **Done when** the app starts normally after that reload, and the corrupted entry is gone.

 ### 3. `useFavorites` — `src/composables/useFavorites.ts`

 1. Implement `isFavorite`, `toggle` and `clear`.